 When your dog is comfortable with steps 4 and 5 we can begin waiting for longer times before returning to the crate and letting him out.

-Repeat this 1 to three times a day and always set your dog up for success.
+Repeat this 1 to 3 times a day and always set your dog up for success.

 When your dog is comfortable with you out of the room and your dog in the crate start leaving the house for short periods.
 Remember start slow and build on duration and always working at your dogs level of success rate.
 You can leave some treats, bone or a stuffed KONG for mental stimulation to help with duration and stress levels.